 Q) Will my son or daughter be able to speak the local languages?

-A) English is spoken on both Anguilla & Bonaire.
+A) English is spoken in Anguilla.
 English is the official language spoken in Anguilla.
-English, Spanish, Dutch, and the native language of Papiamentu are all spoken in Bonaire.

 Q) Are the local people friendly?